dm117/airline/README.md

 # airline

-Simple airline ticket reservation program
+This is a simple airline ticket reservation program written in C++ for a class project.